Monorepo Compose Layering¶

 - Base shell (

-compose.yaml) - Service fragments (
+compose.yaml) - App and service fragments (

-services/*.yaml) - Environment overlay (
+apps/*.yamlandservices/*.yaml) - Environment overlay (

 compose.dev.yaml, or other overlays)